kubeflow/katib/README.md

 ### Trial

 A Trial is a list of parameter values, x, that will lead to a single evaluation of f(x).
-A trial can be “Completed”, which means that it has been evaluated and the objective value f(x) has been assigned to it, otherwise it is “Pending”.
+A Trial can be “Completed”, which means that it has been evaluated and the objective value f(x) has been assigned to it, otherwise it is “Pending”.
 One trial corresponds to one k8s Job.

 ### Suggestion